 Status of the Litigation

 The Class Action Complaint was filed on September 15, 2017.
 Plaintiffs filed an Amended Complaint on February 28, 2018.
 Defendants filed separate Motions to Dismiss on March 21, 2018 and March 28, 2018.
 On July 9, 2018, the Court issued an Order denying Defendants’ Motions to Dismiss in their entirety.Plaintiffs filed a Motion for Class Certification on December 18, 2018, which was granted by the Court on April 22, 2019.
 Plaintiffs filed a Second Amended Complaint on February 6, 2018.

 Plaintiffs reached a settlement on behalf of the Class to settle the claims in this Litigation.
 On July 27, 2020, Plaintiffs filed the Motion for PreliminaryApproval of Settlement.
-The settlement needs to be approved by the Court, which consists of a three part pross: (1) the Court granting preliminary approval of the settlement, (2) formal notice mailed to class members and class members will be provided with the ability to comment on the Settlement, and (3) the Court granting final approval of the settlement.
+The settlement needs to be approved by the Court, which consists of a three part process: (1) the Court granting preliminary approval of the settlement, (2) sending Class Notice to class members and allowing time for Class Members to comment on the Settlement, and (3) the Court granting final approval of the settlement.

 Whom to Contact for More Information

 If you are a member of the proposed class or you have information which might assist us in the prosecution of these allegations, please contact one of the following persons: